Last updated on May 21st, 2022

 Mesh Pod – Use a high VG level e-liquid in the Mesh pod.
 You’ll enjoy the flavor more, and you’ll be less likely to cough.

 Regular Pod – I recommend Nicotine Salts e-liquids, but you can also use a 50/50 PG/VG, a 70/30 PG/VG blend of regular e-liquids, or even CBD e-liquids.

 How Long Does the Pod Last on the SMOK MICO?

 I was able to fill my pod about 6 times before the atomizer wore out.
-Replacement pods can be found for $9.95 and they come 3 to a pack.
-I should add that all the pods were truly leak proof.

 The SMOK MICO is beautiful to look at and the kit comes with 2 pods designed for different types of e-juice.
 All the color choices are really vibrant so it’s not likely to get lost in your crowded pocket or handbag.